racheltwitchy/HTTP-Server2-USJ/README.md

 ### 1.Introduction

 During part of this subject, a key protocol we cover is the Hypertext Transfer Protocol (HTTP).
-HTTP is an application layer protocol within both the OSI and TCP/IP models, primarily used for transmitting hypermedia documents, such as HTML.
+HTTP, is an application layer protocol within both the OSI and TCP/IP models, primarily used for transmitting hypermedia documents, such as HTML.
 It forms the foundation of data communication for the World Wide Web, operating on a client-server model that facilitates the fetching of resources, like web pages, from a server to a client, typically a web browser.

 The objective of the group project is to achieve a deep understanding of the HTTP protocol.
 This includes everything from its implementation at the lowest level to advanced details such as caching, authentication, or the implementation of REST APIs.